jdreese79/PiInTheSky/README.md

 2/22/19- Today we finishd the soldering.

-2/25/19- We 3D prnted the brackets that will hold the battery in place.
+2/25/19- We 3D printed the brackets that will hold the battery in place.
 We also planned out how we're going to make the slingshot and the pie slice.